MikaelGRA/InfluxDB.Client/README.md

 }
 ```

-The goal is that there will be an linq-to-influx provider that allows you to use LINQ to execute queries.
-But for now, you must write the queries yourself.

 ### Using dynamic classes

 POCO classes does not fit every use-case.
 This becomes obvious once you are implementing a system and you don't know what the fields/tags will be at compile time.
 In this case you must use dynamic classes.

-In order for this to work, you must use the interfacae IInfluxRow that specifies reading/writing methods for tags and fields.
-This library already includes one implementatioon of this interfaces that uses dictionaries and supports the DLR.
+In order for this to work, you must use the interface IInfluxRow that specifies reading/writing methods for tags and fields.
+This library already includes one implementatioon of this interfaces that uses dictionaries and has basic support for the DLR.
 This class is called DynamicInfluxRow.

 Here's how to write using dynamic classes.